Order-Constrained Spectral Causality for Multivariate Time Series: Order-Constrained Spectral Framework

 \subsection{Spectral Distribution Extension and Collective Effects}

-The causal definition introduced above is formulated in terms of non-invariance of scalar spectral summaries of second-order dependence operators.
+The causal definition introduced above is formulated in terms of non-invariance of scalar spectral summaries of the lag-indexed dependence operators $\{C(\tau)\}_{\tau\in\mathcal P}$.
 Such summaries are effective when directional influence manifests through amplification or attenuation of a dominant mode.
 However, in high-dimensional or weak-signal regimes, admissible temporal deformation may redistribute dependence across multiple modes without substantially affecting any single eigenvalue.

 To capture such effects, we consider an extension based on the \emph{entire spectral distribution} of the dependence operator.
 Importantly, this extension does not redefine causality.
-It strengthens operational sensitivity while preserving the same order-based invariance criterion.
+It strengthens operational sensitivity while preserving the same order-based invariance criterion defined in Section~\ref{subsec:ocsc}.
+For each admissible deformation $\tau\in\mathcal P$, let $C(\tau)\in\mathbb{S}_+^d$ denote the dependence operator introduced earlier, with ordered eigenvalues